In June 2024, The OSS Team met up for a weekend in the Lake District to swim the length of Wast Water – England’s deepest lake. Here’s what happened.

 I decided to swim back to shore, with a strange one-legged breaststroke, reluctant to let the cramp spread while still determined to move forwards.
 I struggled to make progress with this diminished stroke, but as I approached the shore, my eyes started to adjust, so that I could see cars, trees and hikers in bright-coloured anoraks.

 I climbed out onto the rocks where I realised just how bad the conditions had become.
-The waves obscured any sign of the others and I began to feel anxious for the first time.
+The waves obscured any sign of the others.
+I began to feel anxious for the first time.
 We were together but we were also alone.
+I clambered up onto a fallen tree, slippery with rain, where I waited for my eyes to adjust to these new proportions, but I’d lost all sense of scale out here, amidst the mesmerising waves.

-There is a well-known moment in Wordsworth’s autobiographical poem, ‘The Prelude’, where he reflects on the power of memories:
+There’s a well-known moment in Wordsworth’s autobiographical poem, ‘The Prelude’, where he reflects on the power of memories:

 There are in our existence spots of time,